anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 Another approach that would increase the size of the usable data, and also likely make the classifier able to generalize to more ways of discussing accountability, would be to evaluate based on the excerpts that were transformed into single labelled sentences.

 The main issue with this approach, is that it is possible this would be introducing too much label noise into the evaluation.
 The amount of label noise, could be as much as 65% of the labels from the short excerpts dataset, in which case the evaluation of results would have a high variance.
-The fact that the label noise introduced by this method is assymetric will also pose additional issues with the evaluation.
+The fact that the label noise introduced by this method is asymetric will also pose additional issues with the evaluation.

 ### How to Train